-Good blog names are unique and descriptive, so your audience will immediately know what your blog is about.
+You want to pick a name that is unique and descriptive, so your audience will immediately know what your blog is about.

 Another option is to simply use your own name.
 For example, I have registered scottchow.com.
 You can also add your middle name or middle initial if you find your name is already taken.

 Many of the top bloggers use their own name as their domain name.
-This has the added benefit of preventing someone else from registering your name, allowing you to secure your “virtual real estate”.
+This has the added benefit of preventing someone else from registering your domain, allowing you to secure your “virtual real estate”.

 .com is the gold standard, but .net and .org work just as well.
 I would suggest staying away from other extensions like .us or .biz, as they are not as familiar to most people.